aishaq-py/EOL_author_processing/README.md

 1) Applying the author string to the database search bar, then manually performing the changes above, or
 2) Purchasing a copy of Microsoft Office (or using a free word processor) for "find and replace" function, then having to type out the changes above every time.

-Furthermore, other Peer Review Managers (PRM) may have manually performed the above COI string generation and introduced human error.
-Using this script, a PRM can generate the COI string fresh every time without having to rely on the accuracy of a prior PRM.
+Furthermore, other individuals may have manually performed the above COI string generation and introduced human error.
+Using this script, a PRM can generate the COI string fresh every time without having to rely on the accuracy of a prior operator.

 Email address cleanup